 These types of step-change advancements not only improve our energy efficiency, while correlating directly to lower greenhouse gas emissions, they also provide significant benefit to the bottom line.
 As we continue to pursue the next generation of oil sands technologies and reliability improvements, such as de-sanding, energy efficiency remains a key factor when evaluating capital and maintenance projects.

-As part of our adoption of ExxonMobil processes, Syncrude is currently implementing new operations management systems – the Operations Integrity Management System (OIMS) and the Global Reliability System (GRS ) – to improve reliability and environmental performance.
+As part of our adoption of world-class ExxonMobil processes, Syncrude has implemented the Operations Integrity Management System (OIMS) and the Global Reliability System (GRS ) to improve reliability and environmental performance.
 Regarding specific energy efficiency projects, our current focus is on improved monitoring of Key Energy Variables (KEVs), which typically are instrument tags or process parameters that panel operators and contact engineers can use to identify energy conservation opportunities.
 Additional initiatives include optimizing furnace operations, reducing flaring and repairing steam leaks.

 For the most current energy efficiency information and performance data, please visit our Sustainability Report.